 Members

-The President, Deputy Presidents, Professional Board Members and Community Board Members are ‘appointed’ Board members under the Corrective Services Act 2006 (the Act).
-That is, they are appointed for fixed terms by the Governor-in-Council on the recommendation of the Minister.
+The President, Deputy Presidents, Professional Board Members and Community Board Members are appointed under the Corrective Services Act 2006.
+They are appointed for fixed terms by the Governor-in-Council on the recommendation of the Minister for Fire and Disaster Recovery and Minister for Corrective Services

-The Professional Board Members hold office for a three-year term and may be reappointed.
-They must have a university or professional qualification that is relevant to the functions of the Board, such as a legal or medical qualification.
+Professional Board Members hold office for a three-year term and may be reappointed.
+They must have a university or professional qualification that is relevant to the functions of the Board.
+Relevant qualifications include, but are not limited to, law, criminology, medicine, psychology, behavioural science and social work.

 President & Deputy Presidents